 People tend to make decisions based on their perception of how their fellow peers would behave in a similar situation.
 Unfortunately, many people have many misperceptions of how their peers really do behave.
 For example, students may overestimate the amount of alcohol fellow students consume and underestimate how many students choose to not drink.

 Social norming clarifies the actual behavior of fellow students, so students can make better decisions regarding their own behavior.
-WAVE collects information from students twice annually in order to have social norms directly represent NMSU student lifestyle choices.
-For example, according to WAVE’s 2013 CORE Survey, “71% of students reported that they did not drive under the influence within the past year.”
+WAVE collects information from students in order to get a picture of NMSU student lifestyle choices.

 Multiple Exposures to Information